Skip to content

 A - in a field means the value was missing.

 • user is the userid of the person requesting the document.
-Usually "-" unless .htaccess has requested authentication.
+Usually - unless the request used HTTP basic authentication.

 • "GET /image.jpg?width=200 HTTP/1.1" is the request line from the client.
 The method GET, /image.jpg?width=200 the resource requested, and HTTP/1.1 the HTTP protocol.